iTwin/itwin-unreal-plugin/README.md

    - `Loading Method`: `Automatic`
    - `iModel Id`: the ID of your iModel
-   - `Changeset Id`: the ID of the changeset you want to import Then the iModel should appear in the viewport.<br>
+   - `Changeset Id`: the ID of the changeset you want to import Then the iModel should appear in the viewport.
-   This may take some time if the iModel has never been imported yet (because the iTwin server needs to convert it to the Cesium format first).
+   If the selected iModel/changeset has never been imported yet, the iTwin server needs to convert (ie. export) it into the Cesium format.<br>
+   In such case the export will be automatically started, and the “Export Status” label will say “In progress” until the export is complete.<br>
+   This can take a long time, depending on the complexity of your iModel.
+Once the export is complete, the iModel will appear in the viewport.

 ### In an existing project which uses the [3DFT plugin](https://github.com/iTwin/unreal-engine-3dft-plugin)